memgraph/docs/docs/reference-guide/replication.md

 "IP_ADDRESS:PORT_NUMBER"
 ```

-where IP_ADDRESS is a valid IP address, and PORT_NUMBER is a valid port number,
+where `IP_ADDRESS` is a valid IP address, and `PORT_NUMBER` is a valid port
-for example:
+number, for example:

 ```plaintext
 "172.17.0.4:10050"
 ```

-The default value of the PORT_NUMBER is `10000`, so if you set REPLICA roles using
+The default value of the `PORT_NUMBER` is `10000`, so if you set REPLICA roles
-that port, you can define the socket address specifying only the valid IP address:
+using that port, you can define the socket address specifying only the valid IP
+address:

 ```plaintext
 "IP_ADDRESS"
 ```

-Example of a <socket_address> using only IP_ADDRESS:
+Example of a `<socket_address>` using only `IP_ADDRESS`:

 ```plaintext
 "172.17.0.5"